372 Marlborough

 On January 8, 1892, Frank Skinner transferred the property into his wife’s name.
 They moved soon thereafter and by the 1892-1893 season were living in an apartment at 497 Beacon.

 On May 14, 1892, 372 Marlborough was purchased from Helen Skinner by Dr. Thomas Amory DeBlois.
-He and his wife, Louisa Dorothea (Anderson) DeBlois, made it their home.
+He and his wife, Louisa Dorinthea (Anderson) DeBlois, made it their home.
 They previously had lived at 5 Park Square.

 Dr. DeBlois was a physician specializing in diseases of the throat; he maintained his medical offices at 372 Marlborough.